ultravideo/uvgRTP/BUILDING.md

 # Building

-TODO

-NB: uvgRTP must be built with a 64-bit compiler!

-## Dependencies

-The only dependency vanilla uvgRTP has is POSIX threads

-## Qt Creator

-Open uvgrtp.pro in Qt Creator and build the library
+uvgRTP is built using CMake and a 64-bit compiler is required for compilation.
+By default, crypto is enabled.

+uvgRTP can be built with QtCreator too, see uvgRTP.pro.
+Archive merging is not supported when QtCreator is used.

-## CMake
+## Examples

+### Build uvgRTP with crypto enabled

+Building

 ```
 mkdir build && cd build